Kotlin/KEEP/proposals/KEEP-xxxx-assign-once.md

 # Semantics

-Based on the motivational examples above, we define semantics for assign-once properties as follows:
+Based on the motivational examples above, we define the semantics for assign-once properties as follows:
 * An assign-once property is declared without an initializer and starts in a special uninitialized state.
   * There are no restrictions on the type of the property.